Pigello/frontend-test/README.md

 - The user should be given enough data in the list to get a basic understanding of what planets and orbiting bodies are related to one another
 - The user should be able to add their own body to the solar system (bonus for keeping the new body when reloading the page using frontend caching solutions)
 - The list should be sortable and filterable through query params
+- The app should feature type safety (Typescript)

 ## Practical description